Joan Diamond

 Before, 2022

-wool, organza, silk noil, acid dyes, rust and tea dyed linen, gesso, strapping, gold paint, linen thread variable; "pods" average 4 feet long x 8" wide
+wool, organza, silk noil, acid dyes, rust and tea dyed linen, gesso, strapping, gold paint, linen thread, acrylic tubing, River Birch tree seeds variable; mean length of "pods" is 4 feet long x 8" wide

 Joan Diamond